agccie/ACI-EnhancedEndpointTracker/docs/install.rst

               replicas: 3
               memory: 2.0

-To **automatically** configure the swarm and deploy the service, use the ``app-deploy`` script already available on the OVA.
+To automatically configure the swarm and deploy the service, use the ``app-deploy`` script.
 The example below assumes a 3-node cluster.

   .. code-block:: bash